tazama-lf/docs/Guides/keycloak-operator.md

 ---

 ### Creating users
 Users are individuals that will authenticate through KeyCloak to obtain permissions to use Tazama.
+There are two types of users in the Tazama ecosystem:

+1. **Tenant Users**: Users who belong to specific tenant organizations and inherit tenant-specific permissions and tenant ID attributes
+2. **Operator Users**: Administrative users who manage the Tazama system across multiple tenants

+#### Creating Tenant Users

+For tenant-specific users, follow these steps to ensure proper multi-tenancy setup:

-To create a user in KeyCloak navigate to the Users section and click on add user button.
+To create a tenant user in KeyCloak navigate to the Users section and click on add user button.

 <details open>
     <summary>